 Piazza is an online Q&A platform that hundreds of thousands of students at all the top universities are using.
 Professors and students at MIT, Stanford, Princeton, Berkeley and Harvard were the first to adopt it when we launched in 2011.

-We're backed by top tier venture firms like Sequoia Capital and Bessemer, we offer flexible work schedules, awesome stuff to work on, competitive salaries, great benefits, and we're based in sunny downtown Palo Alto, CA.
+We're backed by top tier venture firms like Khosla Ventures, Bessemer Venture Partners, and Sequoia Capital, we offer flexible work schedules, awesome stuff to work on, competitive salaries, great benefits, and we're based in sunny downtown Palo Alto, CA.

 Piazza users spend an average of 2-3 hours a night on the site.
 Piazza is truly changing the way students learn.

 Sure, every kid had Legos.
 But most kids would stop building in order to eat.
 You were so focused that sometimes adults wondered whether there might be something wrong with you.
 But there was never anything wrong that a little bit of time alone reassembling something wouldn't cure.
 Maybe you made your way through model airplanes and electronics kits.
 We're pretty sure you built a robot.

 At school you were probably an amazing student -- when you remembered to do your schoolwork.
 Sometimes teachers would tell your parents that if you applied yourself, there's nothing you couldn't do.
 By high school you'd probably figured out that you didn't need to work very hard to get A's, and that left you time to do what you wanted to do.

 Whenever it was, your encounter with code changed you.
 You've always loved building things, but when you coded you felt like you could build a universe.
 Not that you're an egotist.
 But in code you found a mode of expression that was less constrained than any craft you'd ever known.
 And as you did it more, you developed not just technical skill, but an aesthetic sense.
 When people started talking about "code smells," you knew exactly what they meant.